palashkumer/pk-direct-checkout/README.md

 ```bash
 git clone https://github.com/palashkumer/pk-direct-checkout.git
 ```
 Now, Log in to the admin panel of your WordPress site.
-And navigate to Plugins → Add New → WooCommerce.
-Click Install & Activate.
+And navigate to _Plugins → Add New → WooCommerce.
+Click Install & Activate_.
 ## Run
-Now open the terminal & go to this directory, ./wp-content/plugins\pk-direct-checkout\assets use this command
+Now open the terminal & go to this directory, ./wp-content/plugins\pk-direct-checkout\assets <br>
+use this command
 ```
 npm i